Yale Bulldogs football: Formation of the Ivy League

 When the Ivy League athletic conference was formed in 1955, conference rules prohibited post-season play in football.
 While Yale had always abstained from post-season play, other member schools had participated in bowls before, and the new policy further insulated Yale and the Ivy League from the national spotlight.
+In 2024, the Ivy presidents voted to allow Ivy League football teams to take part in NCAA FCS post-season play.
+Yale claimed the league's first-ever automatic bid to the NCAA FCS playoffs in 2025 by "dominat[ing]" then-undefeated Harvard in a 45–28 win in the final regular season game.

 NCAA Division I subdivision split

 The NCAA decided to split Division I into two subdivisions in 1978, then called I-A for larger schools, and I-AA for the smaller ones.
 The NCAA had devised the split, in part, with the Ivy League in mind, but the conference did not move down for four seasons despite the fact that there were many indications that the ancient eight were on the wrong side of an increasing disparity between the big and small schools.
 In 1982, the NCAA created a rule that stated a program's average attendance must be at least 15,000 to qualify for I-A membership.
 This forced the conference's hand, as only some of the member schools met the attendance qualification.
 Choosing to stay together rather than stand their ground separately in the increasingly competitive I-A subdivision, the Ivy League moved down into I-AA starting with the 1982 season.
+In 2024, the Ivy presidents voted to allow football to compete in the NCAA post-season.
+By virtue of an upset win over then-undefeated Harvard in fall 2025, Yale received the first-ever Ivy League automatic bid to NCAA football FCS post-season play.
+On November 29, 2025, The Bulldogs defeated Youngstown State 43–42 for its first ever win in the NCAA Division I FCS playoffs, coming back after being down 35–7 at halftime.
+Yale would outscore Youngstown State 36–7 in the second half.
+Josh Pitsenberger rushed for 209 yards on 32 carries and Dante Reno would pass for 260 yards with three touchdown passes.
+Three different receivers accounted for the touchdowns and two of the three receivers caught one pass in the contest.
+Yale would lose its next playoff game 21–13 to Montana State on the victor’s homefield.